MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-architecture-content.md

     - Azure SQL and Azure SQL Managed Instance guidance can be found in the [product documentation](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview?view=azuresql)

 ## Next Steps
-Now that you have learned about the scenario's architecture, you can learn about the [scenario details](../disaster-recovery/dr-for-azure-data-platform-scenario-details.yml)
+Now that you've learned about the scenario's architecture, you can learn about the [scenario details](../disaster-recovery/dr-for-azure-data-platform-scenario-details.yml)